Reserve Corpsman Selected as MSC Far East Sailor of the Quarter

 |0

-This work, Reserve Corpsman Selected as MSC Far East Sailor of the Quarter, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Reserve Corpsman Selected as MSC Far East Sailor of the Quarter, by Leslie Hull-Ryde, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT